Władysław Litmanowicz: Biography

 From the beginning of the 1950s, Władysław Litmanowicz took up journalistic and journalistic work, devoting himself entirely to it in the middle of the decade after retiring from a competitive game.
 In the years 1950–1984 he was the editor-in-chief without interruption in monthly journal Szachy.
 Also from 1950 he ran a chess department in Trybuna Ludu.
 Until the middle of 1980s, he edited chess columns in many magazines, such as: Express Wieczorny, Perspektywy, Żołnierz Polski, Żołnierz Wolności, Świat Młodych and others.
 In the years 1956–1970 he held many positions in Polish Chess Federation, including chairman of the trainer board, vice president for sport and general secretary.
 In 1982 Władysław Litmanowicz was awarded the title of honorary member of Polish Chess Federation.
 From 1964 he was the Polish Chess Federation delegate in International Chess Federation (FIDE), then in 1970-1972 Władysław Litmanowicz was a member of the FIDE Commission, and from 1978 to 1982 its secretary.
 In 1968 he received the title of FIDE International Arbitr.
 In his chess arbitr career, he was an arbitrator on, among others at three Chess Olympiad (1980, 1984, 1986), World Team Chess Championship (1985) and at many international high-level chess tournaments.

 For his journalistic and journalistic achievements, Władysław Litmanowicz was awarded the Order of Polonia Restituta Knight's Cross in 1973 and the Officer's Cross in 1982.
-He has one of the greatest achievements among all Polish authors writing about chess.
-The distinguishing feature of his work was above all the diversity of the subject matter.

 Władysław Litmanowicz was buried in Northern Municipal Cemetery in Warsaw.